Seirdy/seirdy.one/content/about/workouts.md

 This is my shortest and most frequent workout.
 I often do this on days when I have little time, and to separate arm-day from back-day due to their overlap.

+Most of these exercises hit the glutes hard, so I made no section dedicated to glutes.

+### Quads

+These are all compound and high priority, but really nail the quads.

 1. Jumping goblet squats with dumbbell and backpack.
 Super high priority, 4 sets.
+Upon exhaustion, switch to sumo squats.
+2. Forward lunges.
-2. Bulgarian split squats.
+3. Bulgarian split squats.

-3. Lunges with dumbbells.
+### Hamstring

+4. Dumbbell stiff-leg deadlift, targeting hamstrings.
+5. Hip thrusts.
+6. Rear lunges.

+### Hips

-4. Clamshells with loop bands and ankle weights on thighs (to anchor them in place).
+7. Clamshells with loop bands and ankle weights on thighs (to anchor them in place).
-5. Lateral leg raises with loop resistance bands and ankle weights.
+8. Lateral leg raises with loop resistance bands and ankle weights.
-6. Lateral band walk.
+9. Lateral band walk.

+### Calves

-7. Calf raises with a reverse backpack and dumbbell.
+10. Calf raises with a reverse backpack and dumbbell.

 I spend most of my leg-day time on compound exercises.